 We couldn’t help but notice that Tamara’s first instinct was to think of the many kids who attend the centre when we asked her how we could answer a need, and though we were quick to place an order for brand new picnic tables, playhouse, and a wagon, we still wanted to make the staff feel special, too.

-We brought that idea to Lisa Vercillo, who recommended Magenta Insurance’s client/Nova Members, Wich is Wich new style. home style. food., to provide a gorgeous catered luncheon to the team at Chelsea Green Children’s Centre.
+We brought that idea to Lisa Vercillo, who recommended Magenta Insurance’s client/Nova Members, Wich is Wich, to provide a gorgeous catered luncheon to the team at Chelsea Green Children’s Centre.
 And so the ripples of awesomeness expanded further onward to a small business working very hard to stay afloat during the pandemic.
 Wich is Wich made it so simple to arrange for the catering drop off and put together a truly amazing luncheon for this deserving team of caregivers!
 Tamara told us, “It was a beautiful spread and tasted delicious!
-(Wich is Wich) set everything up so nicely and the staff was very excited with all the options in sandwiches, drinks, and desserts.
+They set everything up so nicely and the staff was very excited with all the options in sandwiches, drinks, and desserts.
 The addition of salad and soup is wonderful!”

 Wich is Wich are powering through and adapting in delicious ways to the new restaurant norms of today.
 These first few days of reopening have shown us that both restaurant staff and guests are realigning our expectations of the dining experience.
 “Everyone is learning together.
 Guests come in and you can tell they are just looking for guidance; they are so happy to be out and about again!”
 Cate, co-owner of Wich is Wich told us.
 “We’ve been so well supported by our neighbourhood.
 It has been so nice to converse with our customers, plate dishes again (not just in take-out containers)!”